For further information please contact:

 The Institute for Historical Justice and Reconciliation (IHJR) seeks to address unresolved historical legacies in multi-ethnic and multi-cultural societies with the goal of promoting understanding and social cohesion in multi-ethnic and multi-cultural societies.The IHJR is a research centre at EuroClio.

-Many ethnic and nationalist conflicts today are rooted in unresolved historical disputes and injustices.
-These events are frequently misinterpreted or manipulated to serve partisan political ends, often aggravating prejudice, hatred and destructive nationalist sentiments.
-They can contribute to tensions and discord at the community, national and even regional level.
-The IHJR was founded in the belief that addressing contentious or disputed historical legacies can promote understanding, tolerance and reconciliation in divided societies and contribute toward peace-building processes.
+Unresolved historical disputes and injustices are a frequent source of tension or conflict in pluralistic societies.
+Contested historical legacies can be misinterpreted or manipulated to serve partisan political ends, often aggravating prejudice, hatred, and belligerent nationalist sentiments.
+They can contribute to tensions and discord at the local, national and even regional level.
+The IHJR was founded in the belief that addressing contentious or disputed historical legacies can promote understanding, tolerance, and reconciliation in divided societies and contribute toward peace-building processes.

 The IHJR engages respected scholars, public-opinion leaders, decision-makers, and other stakeholders from diverse sides of a conflict to work together on multi-year projects designed to address contentious historical issues in a meaningful and impactful manner.
 To this end, the IHJR convenes conferences, seminars, and working groups, and disseminates its results in publications, exhibitions, public forums, and other forms of outreach.